MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/get-tzname.md

 Unless explicitly updated during runtime (such as by a call to [`tzset()`](tzset.md)), the default values are `"PST"` and `"PDT"` respectively.

-The time zone string is not guaranteed to be the same between OS releases.
+The time zone string isn't guaranteed to be the same between OS releases.
 Official time zone names can and do change.

 ## Return Value